-If you live or work in King County, you can sign up for a City of Seattle vaccination appointment directly but only after you’re eligible (which for most of us is April 15th).
+If you live or work in King County, you can sign up for a City of Seattle vaccination appointment directly.
 You can also register to get notified for an appointment at the Seattle mass vaccination clinics but be prepared to act fast when you get the email as appointments go quickly.

 Veterans are also able to get the vaccine right now through the VA — I’ve had two coworkers take advantage of this already.

 And finally, you can sign up for the Dr. B standby list to be notified if any additional doses become available from cancelled appointments.

 It sounds like April 15th is going to be a shit-show for those of us who are going to suddenly become eligible and want to get vaccinated.
 Good luck, and may the odds be ever in your favor!

 2021-04-09: Updated to include links to pharmacies (including big-box & grocery stores) as well as the City of Seattle vaccination appointments.